Lynching of Laura and L. D. Nelson: Lynching

 Laura and L. D. were taken to a bridge over the North Canadian River, six miles west and one mile south of Okemah; it was described as on the old Schoolton road and at Yarbrough's crossing.
 According to the Associated Press and The Crisis, Laura was raped.
 The Ledger reported that the men gagged her and L. D. with tow sacks and, using rope made of half-inch hemp tied in a hangman's knot and hanged them from the bridge.
 They were found in the morning hanging 20 ft below the middle span.
 A local resident, John Earnest, reported the discovery to the sheriff's office.
 The front page of The Okemah Ledger on May 25, 1911, said the lynching had been "executed with silent precision that makes it appear as a masterpiece of planning":

-The woman's arms were swinging by her side, untied, while about twenty feet away swung the boy with his clothes partly torn off and his hands tided with a saddle string.
-The only marks on either body were that made by the ropes upon the necks.
-Gently swaying in the wind, the ghastly spectacle was discovered this morning by a negro boy taking his cow to water.
-Hundreds of people from Okemah and the western part of the county went to view the scene.

 The bodies were cut down from the bridge at 11:00 on May 25 by order of the county commissioner, then taken to Okemah.
 The Nelsons' relatives did not claim the bodies, and they were buried by the county in the Greenleaf cemetery near Okemah.
 Quoting the Muskogee Scimitar, The Crisis wrote that Laura had had a baby with her: "Just think of it.
 A woman taken from her suckling babe, and a boy—a child only fourteen years old—dragged through the streets by a howling mob of fiendish devils, the most unnameable crime committed on the helpless woman and then she and her son executed by hanging."
 According to William Bittle and Gilbert Geis, writing in 1964, Laura had been caring for a baby in jail and had the child with her when she was taken from her cell.
 They quoted a local woman: "After they had hung them up, those men just walked off and left that baby lying there.
 One of my neighbors was there, and she picked the baby up and brought it to town, and we took care of it.
 It's all grown up now and lives here."